kwirk/eventgallery/admin/doc/readme.md

 # Requirements {#Requirements}

 - Images!
 Large Images.
 At least as wide as the space where you want to show them is.
 Bigger is better :)
+- your images need to have an extension like JPG or jpg.
+JPEG is not supported.
 - Joomla 2.5 (>2.5.8) or Joomla 3
 - PHP 5.3 or later
 - GD library for PHP